huangsam/ultimate-python/CONTRIBUTING.md

 Each module should aim for 80-100% code coverage with the test runner, which is [runner.py](runner.py).
-The reason for this high standard is that the repository code is relatively simple to test since all of the learning should happen in the `main` function.
-Furthermore, having high code coverage means that the code proactively lets developers know when they made a mistake.
-This is valuable feedback, and helps the developer to improve quickly.
+The reason for this high standard is that the repository code is relatively simple.
+All of the interactive learning tends to revolve around the `main` function since that is where the assertions are.

+Having high standards for code coverage also means that each module lets developers know when they made a mistake.
+This is valuable feedback, and helps them improve quickly.

 To validate code coverage, run the following commands: